 Even within that niche, he dug deeper into related posts like choosing rechargeable batteries.
 You can choose a narrow niche and still have plenty to discuss.

 David built his empire on lighting because he chose a narrow niche subject, he had a wealth of information to share, and he built a community around people who were excited to learn.

 2: What is my purpose?

 I started this blog as an outlet.
-It gave me a place to think about plenty of aspects of photography and what it means to me.
+It gave me a place to think about many aspects of photography and what it means.